-Remote Application: (Not available with a Summary View) Enables you to add custom applications that are running on a separate server.
+Remote Application: (Not available with a Summary View) lets you add custom applications that are running on a separate server.

-For more information on remote applications, see Chapter 12, "Managing Remote Applications," on page 161.
+For more information on remote applications, see Chapter 12, "Managing Remote Applications," on page 179.

 Replies: All replies to an entry are listed here.
 You can move this section to another location in the entry view by moving this element.